 By this point, it's safe to say Brexit isn't going the way anybody wanted.
 Whether you are camp Leave or camp Remain, the legal obstacles and political turmoil surrounding the B-word are unsettling business all over the UK.

-We care about the welfare of your company and don't want to see anyone suffering as a consequence of Brexit.
-So, we've put together a guide to help you understand how your employees' right to residence might be affected by Brexit, and how to keep everyone looked after no matter what kind of deal the UK strikes up with Brussels.
+We've put together a guide to help you understand how your employees' right to residence might be affected by Brexit, and how to keep everyone looked after no matter what kind of deal the UK strikes up with Brussels.

 Comprehensive Sickness Insurance is a type of medical health insurance required across the EU.
 According to the UK Home Office, this is ‘any form of insurance that will cover the costs of the majority of medical treatment’ in the UK.